Common issues when scheduling patients & how to solve them.

 Patient Scheduling Script:

-“Hello, may I speak with (XXXX)?
-Hello, my name is (XXXX), speech/occupational/physical therapist with (XXXX) home health agency.
+“Hello, may I speak with (patient)?
+Hello, my name is (you), speech/occupational/physical therapist with (your company) home health agency.
 I am calling to schedule an appointment for (certain day).
 How does (certain time) work for you?

 Offer a specific date and time.
 This not only helps keep your schedule efficient, but also decreases the chances of the patient saying: “Well, let me think about what works best and I’ll call you back.”
 I’d say there’s a good 80% chance you won’t be called back!
 Keep in mind that you’ll be able to see most patients at the same days and times every week by the 2nd or 3rd visit.